aditya7ss/BooksHub/README.md

 ## Technologies used
 1. HTML
 2. CSS
-3. JavaScript
-4. React
+3. React

-- Node JS, Express JS and MongoDb is used for Backend server which is deployed on Vercel.
+- used for Backend server which is deployed on Vercel for authentication of page.

 ## Features:
 1. User Authentication (Signup, Login and Logout)